Pelagicore/pelux.io/get-involved.md

 permalink: /get-involved/
 ---

-If you're interested getting involved in the developement of PELUX, there are many ways to help.
+If you're interested in getting involved in the PELUX development, there are many ways to help.
 You can start by getting in touch with us on IRC.

 ## IRC